Maghreb of Fez: History

 The Maghreb Fez team is considered one of the founding teams of Moroccan football.
 Since its founding in 1946, it played a pioneering role, as it was the first non-French team to reach the prize pool in the French Cup, but it met with the big and famous Red Star team at the time.

 Since the establishment of the Moroccan championship in 1956, the Maghreb Fez has gained its position with the strong and competed with them for the Moroccan League Championship.
-Maghreb El Fez has all the characteristics of an independent team, i.e. an office, a president, and financial resources that were provided by the rich of the city.
+Maghreb Fez has all the characteristics of an independent team, i.e. an office, a president, and financial resources that were provided by the rich of the city.
 And that was in 1965 through players who carved their names on the Fezian ball, but were not lucky in the years 1966, 1971 and 1974 after losing the Moroccan Throne Cup final, to return after that and pay the debt and win the national championship title in 1979 from the team that formed half of the national team such as Mohammed Hazzaz, Liman, Abdallah Tazi and Al-Zahrawi To come after them, the generation of the eighties, who won the Throne Cup title for the first time in 1980, immediately after winning the title in 1979, and increased the treasury of Morocco Fez with two successive titles of the first national championship in 1983 and the second in 1985.

-In 1988, Maghreb Fez won the 1987–88 Moroccan Throne Cup after defeating ASFAR 4–2 on penalties in the final.
-They lost the Coupe du Trône five times in 1993 after the 1–0 defeat by Kawkab Marrakech, 1–0 defeat by Wydad in 2001, 2–0 defeat by Raja in 2002, 1–0 defeat by ASFAR in 2008 and 2–1 defeat by FUS Rabat in 2010 before managing to win the 2011 Moroccan Throne Cup after defeating COD Meknès 1–0 in the final.
-Maghreb fez defeated Wydad AC in the semi-finals of the throne cup, which is known to be one of the biggest upset in the history of Moroccan football.
+In 1988, Maghreb Fez won the 1987–88 Moroccan Throne Cup after defeating FAR Rabat 4–2 on penalties in the final.
+They lost the Throne Cup five times in 1993 after the 1–0 defeat by Kawkab Marrakesh, 1–0 defeat by Wydad Casablanca in 2001, 2–0 defeat by Raja in 2002, 1–0 defeat by FAR Rabat in 2008 and 2–1 defeat by FUS Rabat in 2010 before managing to win the 2011 Moroccan Throne Cup after defeating COD Meknes 1–0 in the final.
+Maghreb Fez defeated Wydad Casablanca in the semi-finals of the throne cup, which is known to be one of the biggest upset in the history of Moroccan football.